Australia mourns U.S. firefighters as probe into plane crash begins

 “We will forever be indebted to the enormous contribution and indeed the ultimate sacrifice that’s been paid as a result of these extraordinary individuals doing a remarkable job,” NSW Rural Fire Service Commissioner Shane Fitzsimmons said at a farewell near Sydney airport for 32 U.S. firefighters who were returning home after weeks on duty on Australia.

 Fitzsimmons and air safety officials said it was too early to speculate on the cause of the crash.
-They have not yet released the identities of the crew, with police confirming only they were three men aged 42, 43 and 45.

 “We simply don’t know the circumstances pertaining to the accident at this stage,” Fitzsimmons said.
 “Appropriate, formal investigations and inquiries are underway.”

+“We honor the amazing crews who do incredible things in dangerous circumstances supported by world-class operations,” Coulson Aviation said in a statement.

+The company had grounded its other air tankers in Australia immediately after the crash on Thursday but said they would be returning to work “in the very near future”.

-Fitzsimmons earlier said field reports showed there had been a "pretty significant fireball associated with the plane crash", while a spokesman for Australia's Civil Aviation Safety Authority told Reuters the aircraft went into a valley to drop the retardant and did not emerge.
-(Graphic: tmsnrt.rs/30O47Eq)
+Fitzsimmons earlier said field reports showed there had been a “pretty significant fireball associated with the plane crash”, while a spokesman for Australia’s Civil Aviation Safety Authority told Reuters the aircraft went into a valley to drop the retardant and did not emerge.

 The Australian Transport Safety Bureau said it would provide a preliminary report in about 30 days, after analyzing available recorded data, reviewing weather information and interviewing any witnesses.